emmajanedrews/base-template/_posts/2017-03-01-truckee-real-estate-agent-when-is-best.md

 When is the best time to sell your house in the Truckee-Tahoe area?
 There are a few factors to consider:

-1. **What percentage of homes are selling on a monthly basis?** In March and April of last year, over 18% of homes on the market actually went into escrow.
+**1. What percentage of homes are selling on a monthly basis?** In March and April of last year, over 18% of homes on the market actually went into escrow.
 In August, 20% of homes went into escrow.
 That number dropped to 18% in September but jumped back up to 22% in November.

 In short, March, April, August, and November had the highest percentages of homes in escrow last year.